 Principles A and B contain the overarching principles of good governance which percolate down through the remaining principles.

-The table below summarises the Board's compliance with the CIPFA/SOLACE framework and gives examples where the board demonstrates adherence to each of the seven principles.
+The table below summarises the Board's compliance with the CIPFA/SOLACE framework and the CIPFA Financial Management Code and gives examples where the Board demonstrates adherence.